 Experiencing trauma can also cause ongoing problems with relationships and self-esteem.

-According to the U.S. Department of Health and Human Services Office of Minority Health, Black youth who are exposed to violence are more than 25% more likely to have post-traumatic stress disorder (PTSD).
+According to the U.S. Department of Health and Human Services Office of Minority Health, Black youth who are exposed to violence are more likely to have post-traumatic stress disorder (PTSD).